harvard-ufds/saeczi/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# saeczi

+### (Small Area Estimation for Continuous Zero Inflated data)

 <!-- badges: start -->
 [![R-CMD-check](https://github.com/harvard-ufds/saeczi/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/harvard-ufds/saeczi/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-# saeczi

-### (Small Area Estimation for Continous Zero Inflated data)
+## Overview

 `saeczi` is an R package that implements a small area estimator that uses a two-stage modeling approach for zero-inflated response variables.
 In particular, we are working with variables that follow a semi-continuous distribution with a mixture of zeroes and positive continuously distributed values.
-An example can be seen below:
+An example can be seen below.

 ![](README-zi-plot-1.png)<!-- -->